-It’s wedding planning time!
-Some of you will be cheering with glee, clipboard in hand, colour schemes on the brain.
-But for others, you may already be feeling overwhelmed and a little bit green with the scale of what’s ahead of you.
+It’s a wedding preparation time!
+Some of you will be cheering with glee, clipboard in hand, palette on the brain.
+For others, you may already be feeling overloaded and a little bit green with the scale of what’s ahead of you.

-Whether you’re a bride or groomzilla, don’t fret.
+Whether you’re a bride or groomzilla, do not fret.
 Anges de Sucre is taking one thing off your plate (well not your dessert plate).
-Yes, you’ve guessed it: the wedding cake, the crowning glory of your day.
+Yes, you have guessed it: the wedding event cake, the crowning glory of your day.

-After the dress and the venue, your cake is the focal point of your wedding day.
-You might think that’s a slight exaggeration, but for many couples, their cake is so much more than a dessert.
+After the venue and the gown, your cake is the focal point of your wedding.
+You might think that’s a minor exaggeration, but for numerous couples, their cake is a lot more than a dessert.

 Cutting it together, posing beside it, feeding each other the first sweet bite; it’s all part of the day’s romance.
-It doesn’t matter whether you’re getting married in a grand venue with 500 onlookers or celebrating your nuptials in a cosy pub with good friends.
-The cake will be pictured and remembered by you for years to come.
+It doesn’t matter whether you’re getting wed in a grand location with 500 observers or celebrating your weddings in a cosy bar with good friends.
+The cake will be envisioned and remembered by you for years to come.

 Do Some Tasting